ThE owners manual

 Full grain leather is also loved for its super soft feel thanks to the natural oils already present in the hides—pieces made from it are pliable and feel comfy, never stiff.
 The naturally porous hide is also extremely breathable, which means over time, it’ll collect less moisture from prolonged contact/use.
 Translation?
 It’ll stay looking new for longer.

-One-Of-A-Kind Look
+One-of-a-kind Look

 By design, full grain hides showcase the animal’s organic, lived-in imperfections and even markings from its contact with the environment.
 That’s why no two are exactly alike—each piece is completely unique.